 And so, in clinical trials, we’re actually testing whether these drugs are safe and whether they’re efficacious or beneficial to our patients.
 So, I want to be very clear.
 When patients go on clinical trials, we don’t know if it’s going to work on them.
 And that’s something that they should know that they’re showing a lot of courage and risk in joining these trials.

 But the other point I want to make is that every standard of care drug that is out there actually went through the clinical trial process, and they were approved because they showed benefit in a group of patients.

-At what point should a prostate cancer patient consider participating in a clinical trial?
+Well, how can a prostate cancer patient benefit from participating in a trial?

 One of the key benefits is that you get access to drugs that may actually prolong your life or even cure you and that you wouldn’t have access to in trials.

 And so, some of my patients, unfortunately, they’ve exhausted all the standard of care choices that are out there.
 And the trial’s the only option left versus leaving it up to natural causes of demise from prostate cancer.
 And so, clinical trials give other opportunities to potentially live longer and have a great quality of life.